jrouwe/JoltPhysics/README.md

 ## Required CPU features

 * On x86/x64 the minimal requirements are SSE2.
 The library can be compiled using SSE4.1, SSE4.2, AVX, AVX2, or AVX512.
-* On ARM64 the library uses NEON and FP16.
-On ARM32 it can be compiled without any special CPU instructions.
+* On ARM64 (AArch64) the library uses NEON and is compatible with ARMv8-A. On ARM32 (AArch32) it doesn't use any special CPU instructions.

 ## Documentation